trufae/aiblog/src/WinCdbNull.md

 ## DotExcrement

-As Windows and all the debugging environment is pure shit, Ctb comes with an excrement command.
-The excrement command basically loads the last exception into the running session, and this command basically allows you to see useful data.
-And thanks to that you get the register values, the address of the program content, and you can basically analyze and disassemble.
+As Windows and all the debugging environment is pure shit, Cdb comes with an excrement command (`.excr`).
+Which basically loads the last exception crash state into the running session, allowing us to finally see some useful information.
+Thanks to that you get the register values, the address of the program content, and you can basically analyze and disassemble.

-Well, actually unassembled because they used the U command to disassemble because D was taken for Xdamps.
-And we end up finding out that this mobrcx instruction is the offending one that is causing the crash, and everything is failing inside the aircons library.
+Well, actually `unassemble` because they used the U command to disassemble because D was taken for hexdumps.
+And we end up finding out that this `mov-rcx` instruction is the one that's causing the crash, and everything is failing inside the r_cons library.

 ```
 0:003> .excr